elektito/pgtrio/README.md

 ## Usage

+You can install pgtrio from pypi:

+    pip install pgtrio

 To use pgtrio, you either start by calling the `connect` function or the `create_pool`.
 The former returns a single `Connection` object while the latter returns a `Pool` object that can be used to acquire